yaarilab/piglet_personal_Maccac_VDJbase_Processing_heavy_chain/README.md

 **5. Genotype inference**

-> In this section, genotypes are inferred for each of the IG calls: V, D, and J using TIgGER Bayesian inferernce tool, and a personal reference set is created.
+> In this section, genotypes are inferred for each of the IG calls: V, D, and J using Piglet allele based genotype inferernce tool, and a personal reference set is created.

 **6. Third repertoire alignment and annotation with the personal reference set.**